xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 "bootstrapping" effects that come from using powerful, universally available, and extensible software.
 In other words, we privilege skills and concepts that will have the highest impact in the long run by transferring to the greatest number of contexts or tasks.
 The command line, for example, useful at first for file management and operating system exploration, later becomes an important resource for remote server administration, web design, and data science.
 Furthermore, the skills learned in the process of becoming comfortable on the command line transfer to physical computing, fabrication, web scraping, and text analysis.
 Learning about relative and absolute paths locally will make it easier to understand internet infrastructure, domain names, and resource allocation.
-It leads to Secure Shell and Pretty Good Privacy (PGP), used by activists and journalists to protect their communications from surveillance.
+It leads to the ability to administer servers remotely and to encrypt one's communications---skills needed for journalists, activists, librarians, and scholars alike.

+### 1.3 Privilege simplicity and human legibility over complexity and machine efficiency.

+Whenever possible we privilege simplicity and human legibility over complexity and machine performance.
+The tools and file formats that we use in research and information management have serious implications for the long-term health of the academic ecosystem.
+The ubiquitous use of Microsoft Word and Adobe Acrobat file formats, for example, makes it difficult to publish, archive, and to gather insight even from our own published work.
+As humanists begin to adopt the use of complex tools and databases, complexity becomes even more of a barrier to knowledge sharing.

+In considering new tools and methodologies humanists who rarely work with truly large data would to well to weigh the risk of rapid obsolescence of closed systems against any hypothetical gains in speed or performance offered by a new note-taking platform, database system, or a proprietary text editor.[^ln-plain] When selecting a data format for storage, we ask: Does it need special software to render?
+How long has it been around? and What organization is responsible for maintaining the standard?

+Simplicity should not be confused with simple-mindedness.
+As with clarity in writing, clarity in computation comes from painstaking mastery of method and technique.
+Such mastery is fundamentally difficult, but it is to be preferred to shortcuts that sacrifice clarity for "ease" of use.
+The student just entering the field of digital humanities and computational culture studies faces the choice of learning to program machines universally, or learning multiple, fragmentary, non-cohesive, and non-standard tools that have limited salience outside of the classroom.
+While promising ease of use the arbitrary nature of such limitations add complexity in the long run.
+They limit our ability to talk to other computationally-minded disciplines and to compete for jobs at the private market.

+[^ln-plain]: The Unix philosophy privileges inputs and outputs in plain text format, which can be used to store everything from personal notes, to article drafts, to huge datasets of metadata.
+Unix provides many powerful utilities that work with plain text.
+In fact, the notion of human readability is even encoded at the operating system level.

+The non-transparent nature of many popular file tools and file storage formats extracts a heavy toll on our community.
+Each tool that we add to our "tool chain" increases the cognitive burden of training, support, and peer review.

-With the goal of bootstrapping in mind, one can see the real value of lessons that many might eschew for fear that they are too technical or complicated.
-It may be appealing at first to hide computational complexity behind "simple" visual interfaces, but these interfaces do not share a common visual language;
+It may be appealing at first to hide computational internals behind "simple" visual interfaces.
+Yet these interfaces do not share a common visual language;
 the labor of learning one interface therefore does not not transfer well across other software platforms.
 Our colleagues in computer science sometimes worry that introducing command line interfaces and raw coding environments may alienate humanists.
 We believe that limited, "dumbed-down" interfaces do even more harm, further mystifying computing to an audience that already feels removed from the material contexts of their daily knowledge production.
 In